nest/nestml/doc/nestml_language.rst

      spikes3 nS <- spike
    end

-For the sake of keeping the example simple, we assign a decaying exponential-kernel postsynapic response to each input port, each with a different time constant:
+For the sake of keeping the example simple, we assign a decaying exponential-kernel postsynaptic response to each input port, each with a different time constant:

 .. code-block:: nestml